milvus-io/pymilvus/docs/source/install.rst

 Installing via pip
 ==================

-PyMilvus-ORM is in the `Python Package Index <https://pypi.org/project/pymilvus-orm/>`_.
+PyMilvus is in the `Python Package Index <https://pypi.org/project/pymilvus/>`_.

-PyMilvus-ORM only support python3(>= 3.6), usually, it's ok to install PyMilvus-ORM like below.
+PyMilvus only support python3(>= 3.6), usually, it's ok to install PyMilvus like below.

 .. code-block:: shell

-   $ python3 -m pip install pymilvus-orm==2.0.0rc2
+   $ python3 -m pip install pymilvus==2.0.0rc4

 Installing in a virtual environment
 ====================================

-It's recommended to use PyMilvus-ORM in a virtual environment, using virtual environment allows you to avoid installing Python packages globally which could break system tools or other projects.
+It's recommended to use PyMilvus in a virtual environment, using virtual environment allows you to avoid installing Python packages globally which could break system tools or other projects.
-We use ``virtualenv`` as an example to demonstrate how to install and using PyMilvus-ORM in a virtual environment.
+We use ``virtualenv`` as an example to demonstrate how to install and using PyMilvus in a virtual environment.
 See `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ for more information about why and how.